Dominant singles play highlights Tennessee Fall Invitational

 The Lady Vols won four of their singles matches and all three of their doubles matches on the first day of the Fall Invitational Thursday afternoon.

 Lady Vol Eleonora Molinaro powered through her nearly three-hour match against Brooke Killingsworth of Wake Forest to earn a decisive win.
 Molinaro took the first set before falling short in set two.
-Set three she pushed through and came out on top 7-6(5) to win the match.
+In set three, she pushed through and came out on top 7-6(5) to win the match.
 This energy-filled match set the tone for the remainder of the day.

 That energy was put into good hands later Thursday evening when the Lady Vols won three times in doubles play, the finishing touch on a successful first day for the Lady Vols.